SomajitDey/ipfs-chat/README.md

 Also, if a peer sees a message (over pubsub) from a peer that it is not directly connected to, it tries to connect to it immediately.

 [IPNS over pubsub](https://github.com/ipfs/go-ipfs/blob/master/docs/experimental-features.md#ipns-pubsub) is also used to speed up peer discovery.
-Every chatroom peer resolves the same IPNS keys in order to subscribe to the same name-specific topics.
+Every chatroom peer resolves the same IPNS key(s) in order to subscribe to the same name-specific topics.
 Because of this, some peers are already connected when the peer discovery using DHT and pubsub are launched.

+During startup, the node tries to connect to the peers from the last session.

+For `go-ipfs v0.10.0` onwards, a peer, once discovered, is put into the [peering subsystem](https://docs.ipfs.io/reference/cli/#ipfs-swarm-peering).

 **Note**: The rendezvous nonce changes every 2 mins.
 Due to this, a peer might be shown to be online upto 2 mins after it goes offline.